otrv4/otrv4/otrv4.md

 10. Store the values of `G3a`, `G2`, `G3`, `b3`, `Pb` and `Qb` for use later in the protocol.

-The SMP message 2 is a TLV type 12 with the following data:
+The SMP message 2 has the following data:

 ```
 G2b (POINT)